n2048-creative-technology/hybrid-led-controller/README.md

   - Ensure `ofxMidi` is installed and built.
   - Confirm the device is in CC mode (not DAW).
   - Use a MIDI monitor to verify CC messages are being sent.
-- No OSC connection
+- No serial connection
-  - Check `bin/data/osc_devices.txt` points at reachable ESP32 IPs (or use `broadcast`).
+  - Check the host ESP32 USB port; set `bin/data/serial_device.txt` if needed.
-  - Verify the ESP32 receiver is listening on port 9000 and sending ACKs to port 9001.
+  - Confirm the host is running the ESP‑NOW bridge firmware.
 - Low FPS / dropped frames
-  - Lower the target send FPS or check WiFi stability and receiver throughput.
+  - Lower the target send FPS or check ESP‑NOW range and receiver throughput.

 ## License